serokell/private-tezos-blockchain/README.md

 docker run --expose 8733 -p 8732:8732 -p 8733:8733 -v ubuntu-tezos-volume:/base-dir \
   -i -t ubuntu-tezos start-baker --net-addr-port 8733
 ```
-The --expose parameter makes a port available outside of Docker, while the -p parameter maps local ports to Docker ports.
+The --expose parameter makes a port available outside of Docker, while the -p parameter maps host ports to Docker ports.

 Port `8732` is used as an node rpc port and exposed by the docker image by default.